Confidence and Knowing Your Worth It

 - Throwing caution to the wind and saying to heck with it.
 Shutting people out and adopting an “I don’t care about anything or anyone attitude”.
 Often leading to depression and increased anxiety.

 Oddly we often reflect on our circumstances to tell us if we are successful in any area of life.
 Our circumstances can steer our emotions like a stagecoach with wild horses in the lead.
 When things are going great, smooth sailing.
-When they aren’t, the lie shows up.Insecurity and fear can completely mask us from seeing the things that are going right or the amazing traits… Click To Tweet
+When they aren’t, the lie shows up.Insecurity and fear can completely mask us from seeing the things that are going right or the amazing traits we possess in spite of any circumstance.
+Click To Tweet

 External confidence is fleeting.
 The spark we feel from a date, the connection with that certain friend, a dress that fit just right that one night, the award for work.
 All of these things are external and fade or burn out.
 Sure they make us feel good in that moment and maybe even once in a while when we think about them again.